Beam-signing to celebrate new Clifton Library Branch - NewsBreak

 Clear skies briefly return.
 Clouds moving back in with more mountain snow.

 GRAND JUNCTION, Colo.
-(KJCT) - Winter Weather Alerts:.
-Avalanche Warning remains in effect for the South San Juan Mountains, including the La Plata Mountains, Rico Mountains, Needle Mountains, areas around Wolf Creek Pass, and the South San Juan Wilderness until 11 pm Tuesday, January 17.
-Winter Storm Warnings remain in...
+(KKCO) - Winter Weather Alerts:.
+Avalanche Warning remains in effect for the South San Juan Mountains, including the La Plata Mountains, Rico Mountains, Needle Mountains, areas around Wolf Creek Pass, South San Juan Wilderness, and Grand Mesa until 11 pm Tuesday, January 17.
+Winter Storm Warnings remain...

 Jury selected in Brian Cohee II murder trial